 A bright dog vest will tell your landlord, airlines and people around that your animal is not a pet but an emotional support for you.
 It also means that you are entitled to no additional charges by your landlord and airlines and the airline is supposed to provide suitable accommodation for your animal.

 No, they are not.
-A service dog is specifically trained to perform a duty or service that his, or her owner could not do.
-People with vision and hearing problems, children with autism and people having limited mobility use them as medical alert dogs and to get help with their daily functions.
+A service dog is specifically trained to perform a duty or service that its owner could not do.
+People with vision and hearing problems, children with autism, and people with limited mobility use them as medical alert dogs and get help with their daily functions.

-Correct and perfect measurements are important to get a properly fitted dog vests.
+Correct and perfect measurements are important to get a properly fitted dog vest.
 To take the measurements, take a tape, a flexible one preferably, and wrap it around the dog’s rib cage, the area between its fore and hind legs.

 Following is a guiding chart to help you get an idea:

 |XX-Small Emotional Support Dog Vest||10-14 inches||Very small dogs|

 |X-Small (extra small Emotional Support Dog Vest)||14-18 inches||Maltese, Toy Poodle|